Class 10 science syllabus 2021-22

-Class 10 is a crucial point for students in their education journey.
+Class 10 is a crucial point for students in their academic journey.
 Besides, the marks scored in the board exam, class 10 will also help students to choose the desired stream for their higher studies.
-So, it is important for every student to study effectively and score good marks in the CBSE Class 10 board exam.
+So, every student needs to study effectively and score good marks in the CBSE Class 10 board exam.

 Chapter-wise CBSE Class 10 Science Notes

 Class 10 science basically includes some important chapters from NCERT books like; Chemical reactions and equations, Electricity, Magnetic effects of electric current, Acids Bases and Salt, Control and Coordination, Reflection and Refraction of light, Carbon and its compounds, etc.

 |Chapter 1 – Chemical Reactions and Equations|